How does spironolactone cause gynaecomastia

 Estrogen, when not balanced by sufficient levels of testosterone, can stimulate breast tissue growth, leading to the development of gynaecomastia.
 Spironolactone’s interference with androgen signaling can contribute to an increase in estrogen relative to testosterone, thereby promoting the development of gynaecomastia.

-See also Spironolactone acne how long to work
+See also Spironolactone fatigue

 By understanding the pathophysiology of gynaecomastia in the context of spironolactone’s mechanism of action, healthcare providers can better monitor and manage the risk of this side effect in patients receiving the drug.